xingwujie/plant/README.md

 * You should end up on the Dashboard.
 From here you want the `App ID` and `App Secret`.
 * Set the `PLANT_FB_ID` and `PLANT_FB_SECRET` environment variables to these values.

-### CouchDB
+### MongoDB

-If you have `Docker` installed then it will pull down and spin-up CouchDB for you when you start the server.
+If you have `Docker` installed then it will pull down and spin-up MongoDB for you when you start the server.

-Otherwise, you need to install Docker (recommended) or CouchDB.
+Otherwise, you need to install Docker (recommended) or MongoDB.

 ### Running the site